Syffe/docs/docs/source/actions/queue.rst

    * - ``name``
      - string
-     - ``default``
+     -
-     - The name of the queue in which the pull request should be added.
+     - The name of the queue where the pull request should be added.
+If no name is set, ``routing_conditions`` will be applied instead.

    * - ``allow_merging_configuration_change``
      - bool